collab-uniba/Senti4SD/README.md

 ```

-It will create as output a csv file called "predictions.csv"
+It will create as output a csv file called `predictions.csv`

 ### Who do I talk to? ###